 - Alquimista – Aguafresca and chilaquiles, hands down the best in town if you ask me.

-- Naty’s Kitchen – Cheap, quick, and yummy.
+- Naty’s Kitchen – Cheap, quick, and yummy tacos.
 Period.
 They have a good selection of vegan and meat options.

-- Gaby’s Tacos – Easy, cheap, and DELICIOUS fish tacos from a literal hole in the wall on the main strip.
+- Gaby’s Tacos – Easy, cheap, and DELICIOUS fish tacos from literally just a table on the road on the main strip.

 - Tierra Viva – Shrimp benedict and mimosas for brekkie.

-- Pizza Veniza – Best pizza in town and only $5 with anything you want on it.
+- Pizza Venezia – Best pizza in town and only $5 with anything you want on it.

 - Casa de Chile Relleno – Chile Rellenos (duh!) and some damn good nachos that are massive.
 I like their upstairs seating too because the street level can get hectic.